Room-temperature shape-memory effect in Sr(Ni$_{1-x}$Cu$_x$)$_2$P$_2$: Discussion and Conclusions

 For the sample with $x=0.069$, as mentioned above, the lattice parameters and P-P distances are consistent with the cT phase.
 No transition is observed for $300\ \text{K}\leq T\leq 390\ \text{K}$.
 This implies that if $T_{2w}$ exists, the sample needs to be heated to temperatures even higher than 390 K in order to induce the tcO state.
 These measurements, however, do not provide information about $T_{2c}$, which could be below 390 K. In order to observe it, we would need to increase the temperature of the sample high enough to induce the tcO state, and then measure upon cooling to see if there is any feature associated with $T_{2c}$.
 It should be noted that the samples were originally grown at 900$^{\circ}$C $=$ 1173~K and cooled to room temperature.
 Hence, if the samples were in the tcO or ucT state at very high temperatures, the $T_{2c}$ at which the cT phase is induced upon cooling should be higher than room temperature.
-The dashed lines drawn in Fig. \ref{fig:phase_diagram_SrNiCuP} corresponding to $T_2$ and $T_{2c}$ are drawn in a way that $T_{2w}>$ 390 K and $T_{2c}>$ 300 K for $x=0.069$, but their precise value has not been determined.
+The dashed lines drawn in Fig. \ref{fig:phase_diagram_SrNiCuP} corresponding to $T_{2w}$ and $T_{2c}$ are drawn in a way that $T_{2w}>$ 390 K and $T_{2c}>$ 300 K for $x=0.069$, but their precise value has not been determined.

 Placing the Cu-substitution in the context of earlier Co- and Rh-substitutions into SrNi$_2$P$_2$ we can see that partial substitution of Cu in Sr(Ni$_{1-x}$Cu$_x$)$_2$P$_2$ promotes P-P bonding across the Sr layers.
 This manifested as an enhancement of the tcO$\leftrightarrow$ucT transition temperature, as well as the emergence of a new transition at low temperatures into the cT state, evidenced by temperature-dependent resistance and single-crystal XRD measurements.
 Hence, Cu-substitution exhibits the opposite effect on the structural phase transitions than the previously reported Co- and Rh-substitution series \cite{Schmidt2023,Schmidt2025}.
-This is represented visually in the combined phase diagrams shown in Figs. \ref{fig:combined_Co_Cu} and \ref{fig:combined_Rh_Cu} with the negative $x$-axis corresponding to Co and Rh fractions, respectively.
+This is represented visually in the combined phase diagrams shown in Fig. \ref{fig:combined_Co_Cu} with the left part of the $x$-axis corresponding to Co (panel a) and Rh (panel c) fractions.